Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 If you’re new to van life, you might be surprised to discover just how many amenities can be brought with you on the road.
 From interior lights and air conditioners to refrigerators and microwaves, there are plenty of portable electronics to take advantage of – as long as you have a van electrical system.

 Just like in traditional homes, you need to wire a full electrical system before you can enjoy any electronics in your van.
-While this is no simple task, it’s definitely worth the time and effort.
+While this is no simple task, and electrical systems are often the most costly part of van life, it’s definitely worth the time and effort.
 Plus, you don’t have to navigate the process blindly.
 Keep reading for a comprehensive guide on how to get electricity in a van.

 What Does a Van Electrical System Look Like?